Use a Mattress Encasement for Bed Bug Prevention

 Bed bugs are a non-discriminating pest.
 They live in residences of all kinds – large and small, expensive and cheap – and can cause real problems if not dealt with in a proactive way.
-Luckily, however, there are extremely effective exterminating alternatives when it comes to bed bugs.
+Luckily, however, there are extremely effective ways to control bed bugs.
 You do not need to expose your family and pets to harmful chemicals in order to deal with or prevent a bedbug infestation.
-One of the most well-known and simplest methods involves the use of a mattress encasement that provides an all-in-one bedding solution to annoying bed bug situations.
+One of the best-known and simplest methods involves the use of a mattress encasement that provides an all-in-one bedding solution to annoying bed bug situations.

 Uses for Mattress Encasement